tmcybers/Blog-del-Vino-Brand-Modern-Website-Project/README.md

 * Using webp format, the load is very faster.
 * Let say we use .jpg size 6 mb and webp with size 3mb, webp would almost always be half, there are exceptions, and surely is more faster.

-#### But webp is not yet 100% supported in all browsers, like safari, but don't worry i have the key.
+* But webp is not yet 100% supported in all browsers, like safari, but don't worry i have the key-->

 ```bash